Search Results for

 You will be presented with the following confirmation dialog.

 Select Yes to continue.
-The Nil return will not be submitted for authorisation and you can now Process the Nil VAT return.
+The Nil return will not be submitted for authorisation, and you can now Process the Nil VAT Return.

 The return will be locked and stamped with Nil.